-So, you had a household employee (nanny, caretaker, whatever you want to call it) and never ran payroll.
+So, you had a household employee (nanny, caretaker, etc.) and never ran payroll.

 You may not have issued a 1099, any 941s, any W2 or W3.
 You may also not have this person’s SSN or ITIN number.